-Students arriving late must sign in at the office (SY 7A).
-Lower School students signing in at the office after 7:45 a.m. must be walked to the office by an adult.
-Do not escort the student to the classroom.
-After signing in, the student is to report to his or her classroom.
+Students arriving late must sign in at the office (Main Lobby of Shaw Hall).
+Lower School students signing in at the office after 7:45 am must be walked to the office by an adult.
+After check-in, kindergarten - third grade students will need to be escorted to the entry of the Lower School Building by a parent or guardian.
+4th and 5th grade students may report to class on their own.